fracpete/redis_helper/README.md

   -c CHANNEL, --channel CHANNEL
                         The channel to broadcast the content on (default:
                         None)
-  -f FILE, --file FILE  The file to load into Redis (default: None)
+  -f FILE, --file FILE  The file to load into Redis (if not using a string)
+                        (default: None)
+  -b, --binary          Whether to treat the file as binary (default: False) -s STR, --string STR  The string to load into Redis (if not reading a file)
+                        (default: None)
 ```

 ### Listen